 Disparities in quality of care based on race and ethnicity and dual-eligible status are well established in the literature, and are reflected in contemporary analyses of hospital performance on the currently implemented measures of readmission in the Hospital IQR program and the Hospital Readmissions Reduction Program (HRRP).
-Addressing these disparities by reducing hospital readmissions for these groups would have a substantial positive impact on the health and well-being on of potentially millions of patients every year, in addition to representing a substantial cost savings.
+Addressing these disparities by reducing hospital readmissions for these groups would have a substantial positive impact on the health and well-being on potentially millions of PAGE 37 Hospital Inpatient Quality Reporting Program patients every year, in addition to representing a substantial cost savings.
 Hospitals can reduce readmissions rates using several interventions, including medication reconciliation, patient education, verifications prior to discharge, and improving communication between providers during care transitions.

-Preliminary Analysis - MUC2022-112 Geriatrics Hospital Measure
+Preliminary Analysis-MUC2022-112 Geriatrics Hospital Measure